 Airways – Nearest Airport is Paro.
 Bagdogra airport (IXB) is 182 Kilometer from Phuentsholing.
 Bhutan’s national air carrier, Druk Air, operates several flights per week from Bangkok, Delhi, Kolkata, Kathmandu, etc to Paro.
 One of the spectacular flights flies passengers through the stretch between Kathmandu and Bhutan.
 The flight passes along the Himalayan Range and all the peaks seems so close to eyes, it’s a flight to cherish.
 Recent addition is the flight from Paro to Bangkok via Bagdogra airport.

-Roadways – Thimpu from Phuentsholling is 170 kilometers and the Indian border town is 180 kilometers from Siliguri.
+Roadways – Thimpu from Phuentsholling is 170 kilometres and the Indian border town is 180 kilometres from Siliguri.
 Phuentsholling is three / four hour's drive from Bagdogra / New Jalpaiguri and six to seven hour’s drive from Gangtok or Darjeeling.
 The Royal Bhutanese Government runs a bus service to Phuentsholing from Kolkata.
 These buses depart from Kolkata Esplanade bus station and reaches Phuentsholing via Siliguri.
 Phuentsholling is the only entry / exit point via road.
 The other is only entry point is in Assam.

 Railways – There are no railway in Bhutan.
 Government of India is planning to set up a railway network as per a recent understanding between the two countries.
 New Jalpaiguri is the major Railway Station (NJP) is the nearest major railway terminal.
 Yet one can travel close up to the Bhutan border by Indian Railway to Hashimara or to Alipurduar Junction.
-Nearest major railway station is Alipurduar but Birpara is close by a few kilometers in the Northern Frontier Railway.
+Nearest major railway station is Alipurduar but Birpara is close by a few kilometres in the Northern Frontier Railway.